 The technical aspects of the show do have some high quality art to make the show look pretty by the animation studio White Fox, who’s no stranger to animating some of Nitroplus’s more well-known original works such as Steins;Gate.
-Not to say that Super Sonico achieves that same level of quality as Steins;Gate, or even Hataraku Maou-sama for that matter, which was also made by them.
+Not to say that Super Sonico achieves that same level of quality as that show, or even White Fox's other recent effort Hataraku Maou-sama.
 Sonico, herself, is drawn nicely with her firm thighs and nice breasts complimenting her well-endowed figure.
 I’ve briefly mentioned about the CG in the concert scenes and that’s probably the weakest aspect about the animation.
 Don’t come here and expect Angel Beats quality concert animation with this one.
 There were several moments where the drummer’s playing style wasn’t syncing correctly with the music and even with some of the guitar playing as well.

 I could consider this show as somewhat of a disappointment, but on the other hand, I wasn’t really expecting much either.
 There may have been some good ideas to show forth in giving some decent fanservice for the season, but after a while I just kept looking at the clock to see if the episode was almost over.
 The show just kept dragging on and on over really simplistic characters that aren’t all that enthralling or entertaining to look at.
 It’s far from the worst though.
 It would just be best to listen to the OSTs of the show and have fun with those than the actual fanservice.
 When even that becomes more memorable than the titillation, that’s not a negative to be taken lightly.